0xPolygonMiden/miden-base/docs/src/architecture/assets.md

 Examples of non-fungible assets are all NFTs, e.g., a DevCon ticket.
 The ticket's data might be represented in a JSON string - which DevCon, the date, the initial price, etc. .
 Now, users can create a faucet for non-fungible DevCon tickets.
 This DevCon faucet would hash the JSON string into a `Word` to transform the ticket into an asset.

 ### Storage
 [Accounts](https://0xpolygonmiden.github.io/miden-base/architecture/accounts.html) and [notes](https://0xpolygonmiden.github.io/miden-base/architecture/notes.html) contain asset vaults that are used to store assets.
-Accounts can keep unlimited assets in a sparse Merkle tree called `account vault`.
+Accounts can keep unlimited assets in a Sparse Merkle Tree called `account vault`.
 Notes can only store up to `255` distinct assets.

 <p align="center">
     <img src="../diagrams/architecture/asset/Asset_Storage.png" style="width: 50%;">